hitchcott/feedbase/README.md

 # Feedbase Dapp

-### A Dapple-Enriched Smart Contract

-This is a simple data feed contract which lets you publish small pieces of data that can be updated at any time.
+This is a simple data feed dapp which lets you publish small pieces of data that can be updated at any time.
 Each time a feed is updated with a new value you may set an expiration date for that value.
 You are also able to put a price on your feed which must be paid by the first person who wants to read its value (for each update).

+## Overview

+This was a small project to attempt to combine `imba` and `dapple` in the search towards a reasonable boilerplate dapp.
+As I would typically use Meteor for dapps I wanted to try something different.
+The main things worked on here were:

+* Gulp Script (with bower for frontend libs + browserify for dapple)
+* Blockchain Script (ultra stripped down version of embark with modified mining script)
+* An attempt to work with contracts the 'imba' way (check `app.imba` for the model)

 ## Usage (for Users)